 Could Brexit's Effects Impact U.S. Housing Market?

-With the latest withdraw proposal voted down by 391 to 242, questions abound about the effects of a ‘hard’ Brexit.
+With Britain in turmoil, questions abound about the effects of a 'hard' Brexit.
 Realtor.com forecasted the impact on U.S. homebuyers and sellers in 2019.

 The network forecasts modest inventory increases and softening sales for 2019.
-Now it’s suggesting those of us stateside might want to brace for the impact of Brexit, especially the worst-case scenario of an exit with no agreement when the March 29 deadline arrives.
+Now it's suggesting those of us stateside might want to brace for the impact of Brexit, especially the worst-case scenario of an exit with no agreement.
 Forecasters say such a scenario will not cause recession in the U.S., but that additional shocks could produce a recession in 2020.

 A mild slowdown in the housing market has already begun.
 Realtor.com's 2019 housing prediction is that home sales will drop 2 percent.
 Some Brexit scenarios will negatively affect 2019 home sales even further, but will have little impact on prices.